VincentWei/minigui-docs/supplementary-docs/Supporting-and-Using-Extra-Input-Messages.md

+# Supporting and Using Extra Input Messages

 _How to support modern input devices and use the extra input messages in your MiniGUI apps._

 Table of Contents